1. The Central Government Budget

-The budget bill foresees the revenues and expenditures of the state for the next period and authorizes and permits the executive organ to collect revenues and spending.
-The budget bill forecasts the expenditures and revenues for the next fiscal year.
+The central government budget bill forecasts the revenues and expenditures of the government for the next fiscal year.
+It authorizes and permits the executive organ on collecting the revenues and spending the expenditures.
 The fiscal year starts on the first day of January and ends on the last day of December.

-The Council of Ministers submits the budget bill and a report indicating national budget estimates to the Grand National Assembly of Turkey 75 days before the fiscal year.
-Budget bills of central government are deliberated in the Committee on Plan and Budget Committee is the only standing committee which deliberates the budget bill.
+According to the Article 161 of the Constitution, The President shall submit the budget bill to the Grand National Assembly of Turkey, 75 days before the fiscal year.
+The Plan and Budget Committee is the only standing committee which deliberates the budget bill.
 Committee has 55 days before the Plenary.
 And then the Budget Bill has to be debated and concluded in the Plenary before the first day of the fiscal year.

 The budget law of the central budget is published in the Official Gazette before the first day of the fiscal year.

 The budget of the previous year is finalized by the Final Account Bill.
-The final account is a mechanism that indicates the final state of budgetary revenues and expenditure and gives an opportunity to the Parliament to oversee the government expenditures.
+The final account is a mechanism that indicates the final state of budgetary revenues and expenditures which gives an opportunity to the Parliament to oversee the government expenditures.
 Adoption of the Final Account Bill means that the spending authority granted to the government is used in accordance with the laws, and in an effective, efficient and economic manner.
 There are also institutional audit reports which Court of Account prepares and submits to the Parliament.
 These reports are also deliberated and discussed during that institutions budget and final account discussions.

-The Final Account Bill is prepared by the Ministry of Finance in compliance with the form of the budget bill and by taking the auditing records into account.
-The Final Account Bill is submitted to the Assembly within seven months after the end of the fiscal year it belongs to, and is put on the agenda of the Committee on Plan and Budget with the budget bill of the new fiscal year.
-The Committee presents the Final Account Bill and budget bill together to the Plenary.
+The Final Account Bill is prepared by the Ministry of Treasury and Finance.
+The Final Account Bill is submitted to the Assembly within seven months after the end of the fiscal year, which it belongs to, and is put on the agenda of the Committee on Plan and Budget with the budget bill of the new fiscal year.
+The Committee presents the Final Account Bill and the Budget Bill together to the Plenary.